yandex/reselector/README.md

 console.log(select`.myClassName > ${MyButton}`)
 ```

+#### Babel

-If you have a change to transpile components with this plugin for your unit tests/autotests, you can import React Component as is.
+If you have a chanсe to transpile components with this plugin for your unit tests/autotests, you can import React Component as is.

 ```jsx
 import {select} from 'reselector'